-- We continue to prioritize those environmental, social and governance topics previously identified from an ESG Materiality Assessment, which were informed by perspectives from both internal and external stakeholders, while continuing to monitor them.
-The insights from the assessment continue to inform our approach to strategy, operations and reporting. - With our commitment to acting with integrity in making hotel travel possible for all, we were named one of the World's Most Ethical Companies® by Ethisphere for 2024, marking the fourth time we have been recognized for this award.
+- We actively support the UN Sustainable Development Goals framework, prioritizing action toward specific goals as part of our long-term social responsibility roadmap. - With our commitment to acting with integrity in making hotel travel possible for all, we were named one of the World's Most Ethical Companies® by Ethisphere for 2025, marking the fifth time overall, and third consecutive year, we have been recognized for this award.